 Alzheimer's is just one kind of legacy a child can inherit from his or her dad.
 That specific possibility is mine to deal with.
 But I also have other gifts.
 My dad was always an articulate writer and a great storyteller who held court at the centre of whatever room he was in.
 He was outgoing, funny and ambitious and developed the social skills to navigate and build valuable networks.
 He could sell and he could close deals.
 He was a lot of other less virtuous things too.
 And he did a lot of things I stood in judgement over for more than four decades, but the sands of time have eroded my contempt and have left me considering the bedrock and the fortunate residue.

 Children grapple with the examples of their parents.
 There are many good traits we happily embrace like kindness, temperance and compassion.
 There are the ugly ones we have contempt for and then actively resist becoming in the hope that we transcend their weaknesses.
 Sometimes we succeed at this evolution and other times we are horrified to learn we have become our father's son or daughter.
 And then there are the good qualities we sometimes shun simply out of negative association.
-My dad is a charming networker.
+My dad was a charming networker.
 In the early days of our family he used this considerable ability in ways that were much less than constructive and that led to the end of our nuclear family.
-But alas, at this stage of my life, my version of the charming networker is proving to be a useful business asset, even as I struggle to overcome decades-old injunctions curtailing the excavation of that long-buried capacity.
+I've not made the best use of my inheritance on this point but I am opening the gift.

 Many people die unforgiven.

 Forgiveness is for the living.
+No father wants to die on his son's or daughter's hook.
+My final moment with my dad was a silent one.
+We exchanged the final message through our eyes.
 I hope my children don't hold me in the kind of contempt I've held my own father.
 I hope I can embrace all the gifts I received from him and they embrace what I've offered up.
 It's never really too late.
+If you haven't let yours off the hook and you missed the opportunity this Sunday, there is still time.
 We are all a part of our father's legacy whether we all like it or not.